Donny Petersen: Hells Angels

-Petersen remained the principal spokesman for the Hells Angels, although he proved to loath taking unscripted questions from journalists as time went on.
+Petersen remained the principal spokesman for the Hells Angels, although he proved to be loath taking unscripted questions from journalists as time went on.
 Petersen refused a request for an interview from the journalists Julian Sher and William Marsden, saying in an email: "No matter what I say, it always gets mixed up with dead babies".
 In a letter to the Ottawa Citizen, Petersen wrote that the Hells Angels were not a criminal organization, saying that being an Angel "is a fun and adventurous life that appeals to many...Bike clubs keep one young at heart.
 The Hells Angels and the biker sub-culture represent freedom and individuality...In a multicultural society such as ours, it is my opinion that no one person or group could possibly dominate the drug culture.
 Criminality is not a prerequisite to becoming a member.
 If a member engages in a criminal act he does so under his own volition and is subject to the laws of the land".
 Sher and Marsden mocked Petersen for this statement, writing in response: "After all, the local president of a Kiwanis Club or a local cycling team would hardly think there were even enough criminals in his or her group to spell out the rule that the crimes they committed were on their own time".
 In 2002, Petersen went to the Hells Angels' Canada Run hosted by Gerald Ward and was confronted in a hotel lobby in Niagara Falls by Sher and Marsden.
 He refused their request for an interview, saying: "Naw, I have nothing to say.
 Every time I talk to the media, it gets twisted".
+Petersen told the media that "as for drug shipments coming into Ontario, it's not been the Hells involved.
+Sher and Marsden noted that the secretary of Petersen's downtown Toronto chapter, Thomas Craig, was convicted of drug charges as a result of Project Shirlea.

 On 8 April 2006, Petersen was asked by Peter Edwards, the crime correspondent of The Toronto Star, if the Hells Angels had anything to do with the Shedden massacre.
 Petersen in response was highly dismissive of the "Shedden 8" victims, saying: "One of the reasons we [Hells Angels and Bandidos] don't travel in the same social circles is that they don't have two nickels to rub together.
 There's nothing to take...None of them [the victims] had any prospect of being Hells Angels.
 Certainly, there were no overtures from this side...We never approached people to become members.
 People approach us".